johsve-source/dotfiles/workspace/github.com/johsve-source/nvim-nix/executable_README.md

-# Neovim-flake
+# nvim-nix

 <div align="center">
     <img src="https://img.shields.io/badge/NIX-5277C3.svg?style=for-the-badge&logo=NixOS&logoColor=white" alt="NIX"/>
     <img src="https://img.shields.io/badge/NeoVim-%2357A143.svg?&style=for-the-badge&logo=neovim&logoColor=white" alt="Neovim"/>
 </div>

-Neovim-flake is a modular, declarative Neovim distribution built specifically for NixOS, leveraging the power of Nix flakes for fast, efficient, and reproducible setups.
+nvim-nix is a modular, declarative Neovim distribution built specifically for NixOS, leveraging the power of Nix flakes for fast, efficient, and reproducible setups.

 Rather than building a configuration from scratch or relying on bloated, opinionated setups, this project offers a clean and extensible starting point with sane defaults, essential LSP and plugin support, and tight integration with Nix.